prose-im/prose-docs/src/data/guides/index.md

 INDEX: 1
 UPDATED: 2022-03-29

-**👋 Welcome to the Prose Server Docs!** We have written extensive guides to help you setup your Prose server.
+**👋 Welcome to the Prose Technical Docs!** We have written extensive guides to help you setup your Prose server.

 + Navigation
   | Start There: Willing to use Prose?
 Start from there. -> ./start/